-where $\underline{\rho}$ and $\bar{\rho}$ are two constants.
+where $\underline{\rho}$ and $\bar{\rho}$ are constants.
 We remark here that these assumptions will be repeatedly used in what follows.
 Moreover, we assume that the solution $(\varrho,{u},\theta)$ possesses proper regularity, so that the procedure of formal calculations makes sense.
-For simplicity, we only sketch the outline and shall omit the detailed calculations for which we remind that we shall repeatedly use the Soblev embedding theorem \cite[Subsection 1.3.5.8]{NASII04}, Young's, H\"oldear's and Poincar\'e's inequalities, and the following interpolation inequality \cite[Chapter 5]{ARAJJFF}:
+For simplicity, we only sketch the outline and shall omit the detailed calculations.
+We remind that in the calculations that follow, we shall repeatedly use the Sobolev embedding theorem \cite[Subsection 1.3.5.8]{NASII04}, Young's, H\"older's and Poincar\'e's inequalities, and the following interpolation inequality \cite[Chapter 5]{ARAJJFF}:

 In addition, we shall always use the following abbreviations in what follows.